What is Oral Immunotherapy (OIT)?

 Doses are consumed once a day, with updoses every 10-14 days.
 For patients undergoing multiple-nut OIT, it is preferable to do twice a day dosing, with updoses every week.

-What is the Observation Period?
+How long is the Observation Period?

 A 1-hour observation period is required to ensure the dose is tolerated.
 A second hour of low activity should also be observed.